How is polysemy different from homonymy?

 – Discuss the important of having a knowledge of polysemy when using English for academic purposes

-In Lesson 1 of this course on homonymy and polysemy we broadly defined a homonym as being any word which shares identical spelling or pronunciation with another word.
+In Chapter 1 of this reader on homonymy and polysemy we broadly defined a homonym as being any word which shares identical spelling or pronunciation with another word.
 We then identified five types of homonym using the word ‘bow’.
-After quickly reviewing each of those five types in this final lesson, we will then focus our attention more specifically on polysemy, which is when two words share identical spelling but have different – though related – meanings.
+After quickly reviewing each of those five types in this final chapter, we will then focus our attention more specifically on polysemy, which is when two words share identical spelling but have different – though related – meanings.

-The defining features of the five types of homonym were explored in Lesson 1:
+The defining features of the five types of homonym were explored in Chapter 1:

 These features can be observed in the following examples: